jholdstock/Decred-Bug-Bounty-Proposal/README.md

 * The validators who will already be contractors of decred and can bill the decred project directly for hours spent on this work.

-* I do not see validation taking up more than 20-50 hours a month.
+* Each validator would not spend more than 20-50 hours a month.
+(This will a part of core work)

 **Cost Breakdown**